vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 How can one get to a zero-entitlement position?
-Probably, many of the standard techniques used to build mental strength (including mindfulness meditation and vaarious self-help therapies starting from CBT) indirectly help here.
+Probably, many of the standard techniques used to build mental strength (including mindfulness meditation and various self-help therapies starting from CBT) indirectly help here.
 Probably, executing on standard self-help techniques while thinking of the zero-entitlement position as one of the goals can help.